canonical/uss-tableflip/doc/ubuntu_release_process.md

 After uploading a cherry-pick release, the daily builds will break unless we also revert the cherry-picks from the ubuntu/daily/$release branch.
-This is because the recipe will merge ubuntu/$release into master, and will get conflicts re-applying the cherry-picked patch because it already exists.
+This is because the recipe will merge ubuntu/$release into master, and will get conflicts applying the `cherry-pick`ed quilt patch during source package builds (because the commit that the patch represents is already in `master`).
 The `cherry-pick` tool takes care of reverting any cherry picks from ubuntu/daily/$release branches.

 **Note**: The daily build recipe assumes that all cherry-picks originate from the project's master branch.
-If cherry-picks are pulled from other branches, the author will need to rename that debian/patches/cpick-\* file to a different prefix, and avoid reverting that cpick from ubunut/daily/$release.
+Any run of `new-upstream-snapshot` will automatically delete any debian/patches/\*cpick\* files as it is assumed that all cpicks are already present upstream.

+To fix the recipe builder:
+ * Obtain an Approve on ubuntu/$release and ubuntu/daily/$release in github
+ * git push upstream ubuntu/$release
+ * git push upstream ubuntu/daily/$release
+ * Once ubuntu/$release and ubuntu/daily/$release PRs show merged, activate
+   Canonical's VPN and rebuild the [Jenkins github sync job](https://jenkins.ubuntu.com/server/view/cloud-init,%20curtin,%20streams/job/cloud-init-github-mirror/) to sync tip of master to launchpad
-After both ubuntu/$release and ubuntu/daily/$release PRs are merged, go to the recipe pages (see below) and click build-now.
+ * Go to the [daily packaging recipes](#daily-packaging-recipes-and-ppa) and click build-now.

 ### Adding a quilt patch to debian/patches ###
 This is generally needed when we are disabling backported feature from tip